Voice Changer Circuit: Building a Voice Modulator Circuit

 • Finally, you can compare the results you have obtained to a playback speed with a piece of vocal information that you had initially recorded on a tape while decreasing or increasing frequencies.

 An exception factor with HOLTEK is that it doesn’t affect or distort the speech’s speed in the comparison process.
-Furthermore, it can add two special sound effects to the sample speech you’ve tested; robot and vibrato.
-The robot effect makes the human speech more robot-sounding, whereas vibrato brings the tremulous sound effect on the voice.
+Furthermore, it can add two special sound effects to the sample speech you’ve tested: robot and vibrato.
+The robot effect makes the human speech more robot-sounding, whereas vibrato brings the tremulous sound effect to the voice.

 To add to the concept, both voice outputs go to the IC via a standard electret microphone, and then you’ll receive the dimensioned output signal on a dynamic speaker.